1. Your River Outfitter

 What clothing should I bring on the trip?

 You will require quick dry synthetic outdoor clothing.
 Insulative materials such as fleece, wind proof shells and a functional water-proof jacket and pants.
-Our clothing and packing list can be found on the following webpage. -------------- A light down jacket or sweater is recommend for the cooler mornings and evening in June and late Aug./Sept.
+Our clothing and packing list can be found here.
+A light down jacket or sweater is recommend for the cooler mornings and evening in June and late Aug./Sept.

 What sort of pack do you provide on the river?